wxt-dev/wxt-examples/examples/vanilla-puppeteer/README.md

 declare const extensionId: string;
 ```

-This will make sure TS don't report errors when using the `browser` or `extensionId` globals.

 ## Writing Tests

-We're going to write a test to make sure the counter increments correctly in the popup.
-When you press the button, it should increment by 1.
+We're going to write a test to make sure the Popup's counter increments when pressed.

 Frameworks often recommend creating an abstraction around their APIs and writing helper function to interact with the page more naturally during tests.
 We'll follow this approach and create a `openPopup` util, which returns natural helper functions.